horenbergerb/OSRS_Optical_Recognition/README.md

 ## Machine Learning Training

-Once the training data is in the format of an ImageFolder dataset, it's pretty cut and dry to load up MobileNet and finetune the network using Pytorch.
+Once the training data is in the format of an ImageFolder dataset, it's pretty cut and dry to load up a neural network and train using Pytorch.

 ## Real-time Screen Segmentation

-This part is still under construction, but the procedure will be a loop kind of like this:
+The segmentation operation proceeds as follows:

 1) Screenshot the play screen
 2) Divide playscreen into a grid of 32x32 regions
 3) Classify each region
-    - If this is too computationally intensive, I will implement some kind of interlacing, like only classifying every other block in each pass.
 4) Display color-coded classifications

+There are postprocessing methods that need documentation

+## Future Frame Prediction

+This is a new feature which needs documentation